sirnewton01/anon-ssh/README.md

 As mentioned earlier, virtual hosting adds a tremendous amount of flexibility for managing the infrastructure of deployments.
-This is why the concept has been introduced here for anonymous SSH access where the underlying protocol does not have support for it, which is why it is considered optional, but strongly recommended in the client configuration.
-Service implementers may plan ahead and refuse anonymous SSH connections if the HOST environment variable is not provided to give themselves the needed flexibility from the beginning.
+This is why the concept has been introduced here for capsule access where the underlying protocol does not have support for it, which is why it is considered optional, but strongly recommended in the client configuration.
+Service implementers may plan ahead and refuse capsule connections if the HOST environment variable is not provided to give themselves the needed flexibility from the beginning.
 Others may be more confident in the stability of their deployment and might not require it.